Skip to Main Content

 Ordering books

 When an instructor wants to place a book on Course Reserves that is not in the library's collection, we can request that Acquisitions order it through GOBI.
-Send the title(s) to the Reserves inbox.
-The Course Reserves Supervisor will process the order.
+Requests that come into the Reserves inbox are processed by the Course Reserves Supervisor.

 Log in to GOBI using the Reserves account credentials: https://www.gobi3.com/

-On the right side of each listing, you can click alternate editions to see all print and electronic versions available for order.
+• On the right side of each listing, you can click alternate editions to see all print and electronic versions available for order.
+The numbers in parentheses show how many editions there are (e.g., (2P/2E) means there are 2 print and 2 electronic editions).

-1. When you are ready to finalize your order, click the Select Cart tab located in the upper-right corner of the screen.
+• When you are ready to proceed with the order, click the Select Cart tab.

-• Select your item (by clicking the vertical bar again) and click Enter Order Details.
+• Select your item by clicking the vertical bar again, then click Enter Order Details.

 • Select the appropriate order template from the drop-down.
 Note that for e-books, you will also need to indicate the publisher you wish to use from a drop-down box.